RBEGamer/PixelFrameAnimator/PFA_FORMAT_DESCRIPTION.md

 * the headers will be split by a `_`
 * the matrix data will be split by a `,`

+### GENERAL FILE STRUCTURE
+* ------ START OF FILE -----------
+* FILE VERSION IDENTIFIER line for e.g. `ASCIIHEADV2` (must be at line 0)
+* FILE SIZE HEADER line for file size info (must be at line 1)
+* COLOR DEFINITION
+* COLOR DEFINITION
+* .......

+* FRAME
+* FRAME
+* .....

+* ------ END OF FILE -----------

 ### FILE VERSION IDENTIFIER
 At start of the *.PFA File there must be a line `ASCIIHEADV2` for identifying the new format.

 ### FILE SIZE HEADER
 The new format requires a before parsing, information about the number of colors and layer to allocate the right ram offset values.
 This is an example header line :
 *  `PFA_ASCIIHEADV2_8_8_10_16_RGB_1_700_48_`

 #### DETAILED EXPLANATION OF FILE SIZE HEADER